lucasberlang/waves-cli/readme.md

 ## Warning

-**Warning:** Waves CLI may cause an excessive amount of fun, resulting in prolonged terminal sessions and uncontrollable laughter.
+**Warning** Waves CLI may cause an excessive amount of fun, resulting in prolonged terminal sessions and uncontrollable laughter.
 Use responsibly.

 ## Help